FITM-KMUTNB/pythonproject65-python_love_me/README.md

 This project is creating typing game by using Python language.

 ## What are the libraries in the project?
--pygame
+- pygame
--pygame_gui
+- pygame_gui

 ## How to play game?
 You can open game by right click at file 'main.py' and click at 'Run Code'

 ## Authors
--Panuwat Klinsukhon
+- Panuwat Klinsukhon
--Patcharaphon Koosomsarp
+- Patcharaphon Koosomsarp
--Nattawat Phaungyeesun
+- Nattawat Phaungyeesun
--Phatkavee Keeratitragool
+- Phatkavee Keeratitragool
--Netiya Phurithatsiri
+- Netiya Phurithatsiri
--Kainapat Suwannachote
+- Kainapat Suwannachote